 The small amount of added sugars in flavored milk is an acceptable trade-off for the nutrients provided.
 Keeping nutrient-rich, flavored milk on the school menu helps ensure children get key vitamins and minerals that they need for strong bones and healthy bodies.

 Low fat chocolate milk is the real deal for athletes of all types.
 It has high quality, natural protein to build lean muscle, fluids to rehydrate, electrolytes to replenish what is lost in sweat, calcium for strong bones and a carb to protein ratio shown to refuel exhausted muscles.
-Every 8 ounce glass of milk provides 8 grams of protein, nine essential nutrients and a 3:1 ratio of carb:protein.
+Every 8 ounce glass of milk provides 8 grams of protein, thirteen essential nutrients and a 3:1 ratio of carb:protein.

 Although milk and plant-based beverages sit side-by-side in the dairy case, non-dairy alternatives often do not provide the same nutrient profile as cow’s milk.
 Additionally, you can count on real, white cow’s milk to have the same three ingredients (milk, vitamin A and vitamin D) no matter what brand you choose or in which grocery store it is purchased..